New! Recent Policy Changes for Advanced Therapy Medicinal Products (ATMP, gene and cell therapy)

 The equipment validation should include the Design Qualification (DQ), Installation Qualification (IQ) and Operational Qualification (OQ) including compliance with Annex 11 (computerized systems).
 The actual data is not needed in the application; however, it does need to be available during inspection.
 The full Performance Qualification (PQ) validation report does need to be included.
 The PQ demonstrates that the method has been validated for its intended use and this is performed using actual product.
 Additionally, the method must be comparable to test results characterized in a model system as evaluated by the vendor.
 Robustness is usually performed by the supplier; however, the actual data must be included.

 Comparability with the compendial method must then be demonstrated: the RMM must be shown to be at least equivalent to the compendial method.
 Furthermore, the specific characteristics of the microbial methods should be described, such as the use of specific equipment or method variability.
-It is also very important that the validation includes metabolically and physically injured organisms, starved cells and spores, where applicable.
-The use of environmental monitoring isolates is also expected.
-Cells grown under ideal and stressed conditions can be used to determine any differences between the RMM and the compendial methods.
+The use of compendial test strains, in-house (environmental) isolates and stressed or slow-growing organisms is recommended during these studies.

 It is highly recommended to have discussions with the EMA, relevant competent authorities and/or the local inspectorate, especially if it is determined that a formal change will not need to be submitted (this will, of course, depend upon the RMM's intended application, such as an in-process microbiology test and/or whether the method intended to be replaced is already in a marketing Authorisation).
 Additionally, because the EMA does not currently recognize the FDA’s Research Exemption strategy, it is important to understand what the EMA and/or local inspectorate’s expectations are with regard to generating data in a manufacturing environment.
 Therefore, a meeting with the appropriate EMA regulators is warranted and this should occur very early in the implementation planning phase.